mricon/korgalore/docs/index.rst

 delivered.

-Korgalore can feed public-inbox archives and lei search results directly into Gmail, bypassing most of Gmail's hostile anti-features.
+Korgalore can feed public-inbox archives and lei search results directly into your mail system of choice, bypassing most of Gmail's hostile anti-features when used with Gmail targets.

 About the Name
 --------------